shreshthcodes/pizza-json/README.md

 # pizza-json
-this is fake api for testing
+this is a fake api for testing